-When Capitol records altered the cover with the new "Trunk" photo, it wasn't placed in exact alignment and had to be trimmed 1/8" to 3/16" of an inch.
-Also, look real close and look for a bleed-through of Ringo's black V-Neck sweater.
+When Capitol records altered the cover with the new "Trunk" photo, it wasn't placed in exact alignment.
+It had to be trimmed 1/8" to 3/16" of an inch, leaving a clue for what may be a treasure underneath.
+The give-a-way: Look real close for bleed-through of Ringo's black V-Neck sweater.

-It wasn't long after this new cover reissue before the record buying community caught onto this altered version and started peeling off the top sheet to reveal the original image underneath.
+It wasn't long after this new cover reissue before the record-buying community caught onto the altered version and started peeling off the top sheet to reveal the original image underneath.

 If the album has a Gold Record Award seal on it, it is NOT an original

 At first, it was hard for me to recognize Ringo's sweater bleed through.
-But once you know where to look, it comes easier for you.
+But once you know where to look, it becomes easier to spot.
 Look carefully and you will see Ringo's black sweater bleed through from the original cover image.